ArabicRobotics/digitaltimer/README.md

-# digitaltimer
+# Digitaltimer
-digitaltimer , is a timer that you can use to measure your project
+Digitaltimer , is a timer that you can use to measure your project